sandor-ino/Telecine-Frame-by-Step-V2/README.md

 # Telecine-Frame-by-Step-V2

-Telecine Frame by Step V2 project New graphics and more (only in Italian language)
+Telecine Frame by Step V2 project new graphics and more (only in Italian language)

 Program to convert super8 or Normal8 movies to digital (only video)